[(1) The FCA must maintain arrangements for supervising authorised persons.

 [(aa) with requirements imposed on them by the Alternative Investment Fund Managers Regulations 2013, or]

-(b) with requirements imposed on them by any qualifying EU provision that is specified, or of a description specified, for the purposes of this subsection by the Treasury by order.
+(b) with requirements imposed on them by any [qualifying provision] that is specified, or of a description specified, for the purposes of this subsection by the Treasury

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.